 For more information visit the schools section of the website.

 God calls us to share in his work in the world as we follow the way of Jesus together in our daily lives.
 The department seeks to respond to this call and to serve the life of the Diocese through supporting and equipping all God’s people to share the transforming Gospel of Jesus Christ through mission and ministry.
 We work with lay people and clergy serving in parish settings, chaplaincies and fresh expressions of church.

-In line with the diocesan mission statement, Journeying Together, the department supports a variety of areas including the development of worship and spirituality; nurturing vocations and the growth of lay and ordained ministries; work with children, young people and families; discipleship and evangelism; and serving the wider world through engaging with issues of social justice and care for the environment.
+The department supports a variety of areas including the development of worship and spirituality; nurturing vocations and the growth of lay and ordained ministries; work with children, young people and families; discipleship and evangelism; and serving the wider world through engaging with issues of social justice and care for the environment.

 The Board of Finance is a limited company responsible for employing staff at Church House; for managing the finances of the Diocese; and for providing administration and holding property on behalf of Diocesan Synod.
 It acts in accordance with the policy and directives of the Diocesan Synod.
 The Finance part of the department provides information and advice on financial matters to clergy, PCCs and Parish Treasurers; and is responsible for keeping the accounts of various diocesan bodies.
 For further information visit the Finance pages. or call 01452 835523.

 The Property part of the department manages the housing stock of the Diocese.
 This involves providing the highest quality housing services for all occupants within the bounds of its resources, obtaining the best value for money for those who fund these services and examining ways of making the most efficient and appropriate use of the Diocese’s property assets.
 For more information visit the Housing section or call 01452 835529